Solicitors for company articles of association

 Without specific rights set out in the company’s articles, the shareholders right to remove a director is lengthy and fraught with complexities.

-Amending the articles of association
+Changing articles of association

-The most favourable time to amend your company articles to include and deal with some of the issues detailed above is on incorporation.
+The most favourable time to change or amend your company articles to include and deal with some of the issues detailed above is on incorporation.
 However, circumstances change in companies such as where the number of shareholders increases and there is external investment.
 Our lawyers can advise on the best and most cost effective approach.

 Managing dilution via the articles of association